In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 This is probably one of the most important reasons to get away this weekend.
 I don’t like being out of my comfort zone, and I have to force myself to push past my reservations.

-And yes, you’ll probably get lost from time to time (I know I will).
-But if you look at it as a challenge instead of an obstacle, you’ll gain more confidence, learn more about yourself and grow as a person.
+But if you look at taking a break as a challenge instead of an obstacle, you’ll gain more confidence, learn more about yourself and grow as a business owner.

-New experiences can teach you a lot about yourself!
-So go for a drive, try a new restaurant and get away this weekend.
+Taking a break from your business can teach you a lot about yourself!
+So go for a drive, getaway for the weekend, and take time off for YOU.